 1. I have to send certified copies of my diploma and transcript

 Although we are able to determine your eligibility based on digital documents, if you are admitted the authenticity of the documents you uploaded will need to be verified.
-In order for us to do so, we will ask you to send certified copies to the Admissions Office.
+In order for us to do so, we will ask you to send certified copies to International Student Admissions.

 What is a certified copy?
 A certified copy is a copy of an official document (for example your degree certificate or transcript) that has on it an original stamp/seal or certificate from the issuing university, thereby proving that it is a genuine copy of the original.
 We can accept both physical (hard) copy and digital documents, as long as their authenticity can be verified.

 Certified hard copy

 The most common way to arrange a certified hard copy is by visiting the relevant department of your university (such as student services or the academic registry) with your original documents.
 You should ask them to make a photocopy of your original documents, and then to stamp and sign the photocopy.
 Please note, all documents you send to us become the

 property of Utrecht University and will not be returned to you.

 The certified photocopies can then be sent to us by post.
 Your letter of conditional admission will include the relevant sending instructions.